What Happened When I Let Go : A Beautiful Change in Lifestyle

 How Will I Help Out?

 While no job is guaranteed, anyone who works a set amount of hours to receive a paycheck at the same time each month gets used to the “security” of knowing that money is on the way!
 And let’s face it, we all have expenses of some sort.
-We all need to eat and want to be able to afford luxuries such as quality toilet paper.
+We all need to eat and want to be able to afford luxuries such as quality toilet paper (for real).
 So, at the thought of my direct deposit disappearing and living primarily off of one income, I was a little concerned.
 My husband works, but I’m a contributor by nature.
 I’ve prided myself on knowing that I had an integral part in bringing money into our home as well.
 So now what?

 And Then, Things Just Started to Work.
 I Experienced: